viresh3104/Blog-Management-Dashboard/README.md

 # Blog Dashboard

 A feature-rich Angular application for managing blog posts, built with Angular 19, Angular Material, RxJS, and TypeScript.
-This project demonstrates modern Angular development with standalone components, reactive programming, and a simulated CRUD API using a local JSON file and local storage for persistence.
+This project demonstrates modern Angular development with standalone components, reactive programming, and a simulated CRUD API using a local JSON file.
 ## Features
 - Blog List: Displays blogs in a Material table with search, sorting, and pagination.